Planning a Wedding in 6 Months (Checklist & Tips)

 Order of proceedings

-A well-organised event is a stress-free event.
+A well-organized event is a stress-free event.
 Every person in your bridal party and every service provider should know what will happen when on the day.
 Draw up an order of proceedings that include information on:

 - Pre-wedding preparations